UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

 3. ***Instrument Info:*** This service can also provide information about the tools (instruments) used to capture this seismic data.
 Understanding these instruments is crucial for correctly interpreting and using the data.

-More information about DataSelect [here](https://www.fdsn.org/webservices/fdsnws-dataselect-1.1.pdf)
+More information about DataSelect service [here](https://www.fdsn.org/webservices/fdsnws-dataselect-1.1.pdf)

 #### Event
 This service is designed to provide access to information about seismic events.